25/07/2019 Lehigh Valley, Pa.

-- Record adjusted EBITDA margin of 36.3* percent, up 220 basis points versus prior year
+- Record adjusted EBITDA margin of 40.1 percent*, up 380 basis points

-For the quarter, adjusted EBITDA of $820 million increased 13 percent over the prior year, driven by the higher volumes, positive pricing, favorable currency and equity affiliate income.
-Record adjusted EBITDA margin of 36.3 percent increased 220 basis points over the prior year.
+Record adjusted EBITDA of $892 million increased nine percent over the prior year.
+Sequentially, adjusted EBITDA increased eight percent on strong performance in all regions, particularly driven by the Lunar New Year recovery in Asia.
+Record adjusted EBITDA margin of 40.1 percent increased 380 basis points over the prior year.

 Reconciliation of Non-GAAP Measures, Consolidated Income Statements, Consolidated Balance Sheets, Consolidated Statements of Cash Flows, Summary by Business Segments, Notes to Consolidated Financial Statements

 - Industrial Gases – Americas sales of $955 million increased one percent over the prior year, as four percent higher pricing was partially offset by two percent unfavorable currency and one percent lower energy pass-through.
 Underlying volumes grew one percent, but were offset by a contact termination that occurred in the third quarter of the prior year.
 Record adjusted EBITDA of $410 million increased seven percent and adjusted EBITDA margin of 42.9 percent increased 270 basis points from the prior year, primarily driven by higher pricing.